SimplifyMyCloud/smc-website/content/_index.md

 #### The goal of this project is to provide a best practices, simple, automation starting point for Google Cloud, AWS and Azure.
-Each decision is based on current documentation of the cloud or tool, the layers are highly opionated and explained in detail on [here](app-layer.html), [here](foundation-layer.html), and [here](service-layer.html).
+Each decision is based on current documentation of the cloud or tool, the layers are highly opinionated and explained in detail on [here](app-layer.html), [here](foundation-layer.html), and [here](service-layer.html).

 - Deliverable Timeline:
   - Google Cloud August 2018 ~ [Github Repo](https://github.com/SimplifyMyCloud/GCP-InfrastructureState "Github repo")